5 Best AutoCAD Solar Stringing Plugins of 2026 (Tested by an Engineer)

 - K-means homerun routing — optimizes inverter placement relative to string endpoints, routes homeruns with clean 90-degree angles.

 - SolarEdge Designer PDF import — unique to Leaf.
 Import stringing plan PDFs directly instead of copying string assignments from a PDF on your second monitor.
+(See the full SolarEdge Designer to AutoCAD workflow.)

 - Cable length export —

 CABLEEXPORTmeasures actual polyline lengths and exports to CSV.
-No manual DIST measuring.
+No manual DIST measuring. - ~75% less than PVcase Roof Mount at $3,299/user/year vs. PVcase's $6K–15K+/year range — published, self-serve, no sales conversation required.

 Does not include SLDs, wire sizing, voltage drop, energy modeling, panel layout, or permit packages.
 Leaf automates drafting — engineering stays with the engineer.